auth0/docs/articles/users/search/v3/get-users-endpoint.md

 We do **not** recommend that you use this endpoint for:

 * Operations that require immediate consistency.
-Instead, use the [Users by Email endpoint](/users/search/v3/get-users-by-email-endpoint) or the [Users by ID endpoint](/users/search/v3/get-users-by-id-endpoint).
+Instead, use the [Get Users by Email endpoint](/users/search/v3/get-users-by-email-endpoint) or the [Get Users by ID endpoint](/users/search/v3/get-users-by-id-endpoint).
 * User exports.
 Instead, use the [User Export endpoint](/users/search/v3/export-users-metadata).
 * Operations that require user search as part of authentication processes.
-Instead, use the [Users by Email endpoint](/users/search/v3/get-users-by-email-endpoint) or the [Users by ID endpoint](/users/search/v3/get-users-by-id-endpoint).
+Instead, use the [Get Users by Email endpoint](/users/search/v3/get-users-by-email-endpoint) or the [Get Users by ID endpoint](/users/search/v3/get-users-by-id-endpoint).
 * Searching for Users for [Account Linking](/link-accounts) by Email.
-Instead, use the [Users by Email endpoint](/users/search/v3/get-users-by-email-endpoint).
+Instead, use the [Get Users by Email endpoint](/users/search/v3/get-users-by-email-endpoint).

 ## Keep reading